ashishkhairnar/useful_bash_commands/iptables-on-kali.md

+# IPTables on Kali:

-# Storing iptables in Kali is painful.
+Storing iptables in Kali is painful.
 To ease the process, you may following -

 ```bash# iptables-save > /etc/iptables/iptables.conf```